myles2007/myles2007/README.md

 <small>
   <ul>
     <li> Worked with a small team of BriteCore’s top developers to rearchitect major components of BriteCore from the ground up and away from the monolith</li>
-    <li> Built and trained teams of developers to expand overall bandwidth. </li>
+    <li> Built and trained teams of developers to expand overall bandwidth</li>
-    <li> Directly led development on a new authentication and authorization system. </li>
+    <li> Directly led development on a new authentication and authorization system</li>
   </ul>
 </small>
 <h5>Director of Architecture & Engineering (<a href="https://www.britecore.com">BriteCore</a>)